rladies/rladiesguide/content/comm/conferences/index.en.md

 we may offer additional support if needed.

-If you need assistance identifying a candidate R-Ladies member to lead a session, please email us with the template below.
+If you need assistance identifying a candidate R-Ladies member to lead a session, please email us the template below.

 It would be appreciated if fees associated with the conference could be waived for any speakers invited to represent R-Ladies.